vaibhavbafna5/bollinger_bands/README.md

 - The code is almost certainly riddled with a few small bugs.
 Unit tests would give greater confidence in this implementation.
 - Typing is very useful, but currently only used in `utils.py`.
 It should be added to `bollinger_bands.py`.
 - Much of the code right now is very strongly tied to the `yfinance` API, a better approach would be adding a middle layer of abstraction to decouple the business logic from the data provider.
-- There's many flavors of Bollinger Bands to experiment with and a rigorous meta-analysis evaluating different combinations of the paramemters (lookback, asset classes, time ranges, markets, contrarian strategies) would be an interesting exercise.
+- There's many types of Bollinger Bands to experiment with and a rigorous meta-analysis evaluating different combinations of the paramemters (lookback, asset classes, time ranges, markets, contrarian strategies) would be an interesting exercise.